Davospike/segpSPA/The_Process/SystemImplementation.md

   <img src="../Documentation/Images/WTLTY_Sequence_Diagram.png" alt="Sequence Flow Diagram" width="100%">
 </p>

 To explain the sequence flow diagram succinctly, when someone visits the website, this will cause the JavaScript code to be run, calling on the `AppRoutingModule` to direct the user to the `http://localhost:4200/welcome`.
 Should the user navigate to the quiz topic selection page and choose a quiz topic, a similar series of events will happen; the user will be directed to, e.g., `http://localhost:4200/quiz/brexit`, but this time a call to the `QuizComponent` will occur.
 Calling the `QuizComponent` will in turn load the `DataService` component, as this is the QuizComponent's dependency injection and the component is subscribed to the data being provided.
 This DataService is responsible for handling and creating the HTTP requests to the back-end infrastructure, making use of a router, controller and model to process the request and query the database.
 The database will then process the query and retrieve the data, sending it back to the API as JSON.
-The resulting JSON payload is the retrieved, and sent back to the frontend, via the HTTP `get` requests originally called by the DataService.
+The resulting JSON payload is the retrieved, and sent back to the front-end, via the HTTP `get` requests originally called by the DataService.

 #### UML Class diagram
-The UML class diagram shows the structure and relationships between the various moving parts of our frontend webpage and gives a quick overview of the synergies happening.
+The UML class diagram shows the structure and relationships between the various moving parts of our front-end webpage and gives a quick overview of the synergies happening.
 By visually displaying this information, we found it helped us keep track of how things were connected and gave us a sense of orientation; useful as we scaled up and added new components along the development of the page.
 We have excluded the individual Angular components and spec testing classes to keep it from getting too large.

 <p align="center">
   <img src="../Documentation/Images/WTLTY_UML_Class_Diagram.png" alt="UML Class diagram" width="100%">